Lochnair/adblock-filter-web/README.md

 pnpm run dev
 ```

-Configure Cloudflare D1 and R2 bindings as shown in `wrangler.jsonc` before using `wrangler dev` or deploying.
+Configure Cloudflare D1 bindings as shown in `wrangler.jsonc` before using `wrangler dev` or deploying.